-A fascinating and dramatic account of a controversial figure in twentieth-century psychiatry
+A fascinating and dramatic account of a controversial figure in twentieth-century psychiatry.

-In this biography, Gail Hornstein brings back to life the maverick psychiatrist Frieda Fromm-Reichmann.
+In this “dazzling and provocative”* biography, Gail Hornstein brings back to life the maverick psychiatrist Frieda Fromm-Reichmann.
 To Redeem One Person Is to Redeem the World tells the extraordinary life story of the German-Jewish refugee analyst who accomplished what Freud and almost everyone else thought impossible: she successfully treated schizophrenics and other seriously disturbed mental patients with intensive psychotherapy, rather than medication, lobotomy, or shock treatment.
-Written with unprecedented access to a rich archive of clinical materials and newly discovered records and documents from across Europe and the United States, Hornstein’s meticulous biography definitively reclaims the life of Fromm-Reichmann.
+Written with unprecedented access to a rich archive of clinical materials and newly discovered records and documents from across Europe and the United States, Hornstein’s meticulous and “delightfully lucid”** biography definitively reclaims the life of Fromm-Reichmann.
 The therapist at the core of Joanne Greenberg’s I Never Promised You a Rose Garden is also the analyst who had an affair with, and later married, her patient Erich Fromm.
 A pioneer in her field, she made history as the pivotal figure of the unique and legendary mental hospital, Chestnut Lodge.

-“A lively, well-written account of a charismatic leader in an important period of psychiatry’s history.” —Psychology Today
+“A lively, well-written account of a charismatic leader in an important period of psychiatry’s history.”

-“At a time when little pills are seen as a quick fix for almost everything, this book is well worth taking time to read and contemplate.” —Philadelphia Inquirer
+“At a time when little pills are seen as a quick fix for almost everything, this book is well worth taking time to read and contemplate.”